per-gron/eminet/README.md

 ### P2P

 In order to initiate a P2P connection, a third party *mediator* is required.
 The mediator must have a public IP and port, and must not be behind NAT.
-The mediator aids in the NAT punch through process and acts as a proxy (possibly with a limit on network throughput for each channel) if necessary.
+The mediator aids in the NAT punch through process and acts as a proxy (possibly with a rate limit for each connection) if necessary.
 The steps to set up a P2P connection are:

 1. The mediator generates a *cookie pair* and a *shared secret*.
 2. The shared secret and a cookie is sent to each of the peers that will initiate a P2P connection.
 This is normally done through other means than EmiNet itself.